Network Load Balancing is a regional, non-proxied load balancer.

 - Network load balancers are not proxies.

 - Responses from the backend VMs go directly to the clients, not back through the load balancer.
-The inducstry term for this is direct server return.
+The industry term for this is direct server return.

 - The load balancer preserves the source IP addresses of packets.